What's the Difference Between Brie and Camembert Cheese?

 While both brie and camembert are cow's milk cheeses, are soft-ripening, and have a white, flowery rind, the two aren't interchangeable.
-So the next time you are at the store and must choose between brie or camembert, here's what you need to know.
+So the next time you are at the store and deciding between brie or camembert, here's what you need to know.

 - Production: During the cheese-making process, cream is added to brie, but in camembert, it is not; as a result, brie is 60 percent milk fat, while camembert is only 45 percent.
 In addition, camembert uses stronger lactic starters that are inoculated into the cheese mold five times, contributing to a stronger-flavored cheese.
 Brie's lactic starters are only put into the cheese mold once, therefore the cheese is milder.